agent462/chinashop/README.md

 The start of a btcchina library.
 The btcchina api is currently very basic so don't expect any magic.

+If you are feeling generous, throw me some btc: 13rhHcFx8AWej5F1VYAudHc1SupJMTJKZU

 Usage
 --------
 ````ruby